New York City Water Quality at a Glance

 Why doesn’t NYC filter most of its water?

 New York City is one of only five large cities in the United States with a surface water supply that does not require filtration.
-This is possible because of the exceptional quality of the source water from the Catskill and Delaware watersheds and the city’s comprehensive watershed protection program.
+This is possible because of the exceptional quality of the source water from the Catskill and Delaware watersheds and the city’s comprehensive watershed protection program, which costs about $100 million annually.
 The EPA has granted NYC a Filtration Avoidance Determination, which saves the city billions in infrastructure costs while still ensuring safe drinking water.
-The water does receive disinfection through chlorination and UV treatment.
+The water does receive disinfection through chlorination and UV treatment at the world’s largest UV facility.

 Does NYC water contain PFAS or “forever chemicals”?